Version: 1.3

 Valid attribute values:

-0 means no dimming, 1 means darkest outside, and 21 means brightest outsidelevel
+0 means no dimming, 1 means darkest outside, and 21 means brightest outsidelevel: 0-4, where 0

 is 100% brightness and 4 is 44%